brompheniramine, dextromethorphan, and pseudoephedrine (cont.)

 What other drugs will affect brompheniramine, dextromethorphan, and pseudoephedrine?

-Before using this medication, tell your doctor if you regularly use other medicines that make you sleepy (such as other cold or allergy medicine, sedatives, narcotic pain medicine, sleeping pills, muscle relaxers, and medicine for seizures, depression, or anxiety).
-They can add to sleepiness caused by brompheniramine.
+Ask a doctor or pharmacist before using this medicine if you regularly use other medicines that make you sleepy (such as narcotic pain medication, sedatives, sleeping pills, muscle relaxers, and medicine for seizures, depression or anxiety).
+They can add to sleepiness caused by brompheniramine or dextromethorphan.

-This list is not complete and there may be other drugs that can interact with brompheniramine, dextromethorphan, and pseudoephedrine.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with brompheniramine, dextromethorphan, and pseudoephedrine.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.